The Kootenay International Junior Hockey League was founded on Sunday, July 8, 1962 at the Nelson Civic Centre at precisely 1:50 p.m.

 Nelson Maple Leafs programs from 1989-90 and 1993-94.
 (Greg Nesteroff collection)

 Even if we don’t count the original KIJHL as the direct ancestor of the current one — and there is no reason not to — the league’s website incorrectly states the first season was 1968-69 when the league was actually inactive.
 It also says Castlegar and Grand Forks folded after one year.
-In fact, Castlegar played a good chunk of its second season before folding, while Grand Forks played three seasons before taking 1972-73 off, yet somehow was still granted a playoff seed!
+In fact, Castlegar played a good chunk of its second season before folding, while Grand Forks played three seasons before taking 1972-73 off, yet somehow was still granted a playoff seed that year!

 Making things all the more confusing, in 2016, the KIJHL marked its 50th anniversary, somehow picking 1966-67 as its its first season, which makes no sense at all.